The U.S. Department of Agriculture's Foreign Agricultural Service (USDA-FAS),

 University of Maryland, are routinely monitoring lake and reservoir height variations

 for many large lakes around the world.
-The program currently utilizes near-real time
+The program utilizes NASA/CNES/ESA/ISRO radar

-NASA, CNES and NRL radar altimeter data over inland water bodies in an operational manner.
+altimeter data over inland water bodies in an operational manner.
+The surface elevation

-lakes and reservoirs.
-All targeted lakes and reservoirs are located within major agricultural
+All targeted lakes and reservoirs are located within major agricultural regions.

 Semi-Automated Data Processing